Cricket: Black Caps wrap up dominant test victory over Bangladesh

 Suddenly, the Black Caps looked one-dimensional, and memories of Kusal Mendis and Angelo Mathews batting for an entire day at the Basin Reserve last year flooded to mind.

-However, Bangladesh's hopes that the pair would emulate Sri Lanka were dashed by the new ball, as Boult knocked over Soumya's stumps, and Liton Das followed soon after, chopping on a delivery from Boult.
+However, Bangladesh's hopes that the pair would emulate Sri Lanka were dashed by the new ball, as Boult knocked over Soumya's stumps, and he nabbed the wicket of Liton Das soon after, chopping on.

 Mahmudullah – controversially given not out first ball after a debatable DRS verdict – carried on, hitting some glorious drives and savage pulls to record his highest test score – but he got no help from the tail, with none of the last five batsmen passing four.

+Bangladesh's fight had a frustrating side effect for Mahmudullah, who believed his side should have played with similar resolve in the first innings.

+"That was probably the crucial part where we missed out, because the wicket was quite good to bat on.
+We didn't work hard enough to get in and play our [styles].
+In the second innings we were a bit gutsy – these are the positives that we can take on for the second test."

-Boult nabbed a five-wicket bag as the Black Caps finally sealed the victory that was on the cards for days, and while Bangladesh will take some confidence into the remaining two tests after their fighting effort, first blood, and heavy favouritism, goes to New Zealand.
+Boult finished with a five-wicket bag as the Black Caps finally sealed the victory that was on the cards for days, and while Bangladesh will take some confidence into the remaining two tests after their fighting effort, first blood, and heavy favouritism, goes to New Zealand.